Independent Review of Qualifications and Assessment

 • Andrew Brown - Senior Education Officer, West Dunbartonshire

-• Linda McAulay-Griffiths, East Ayrshire
+• Linda McAulay - Griffiths, East Ayrshire

 Scottish Qualifications Authority

-Led by Gill Stewart
+Led by Dr Gill Stewart

 • Sally Smith - Head of Graduate Apprenticeships and Skills Development, Edinburgh Napier University